AubrynnReina/Azure-Databricks-and-Spark-for-DE/README.md

+# 0. Repo greetings

+Hi there, welcome to my notes on the Azure Databricks and Spark for Data Engineer

+This is my first step into cloud services for DE tasks, projects.
+This repo got all the codes, the notes are in this README.md but not the steps I took to enable the services though.
+So, if you're here for the steps to navigate the services, this is NOT the place.

+Well, without further ado, let's get to the contents/notes I jot down on this course.
+Enjoy!

 # 1. Introduction to Azure Databricks

 **TL;DR**: Azure Databricks is a Spark unified data analytics platform that is optimized for Microsoft Azure Cloud